-CTR is an important metric in digital marketing.
+CTR is an essential metric in digital marketing.
 It notes the ratio of clicks to views an ad gets.
 Effective ads have a high CTR, as a higher percentage of people who see the ad click it.

 Conversion Rate (CVR)

-That is, it notes how many people join an email list, set up a sales call, or make a purchase.
+It notes how many people join an email list, set up a sales call, or make a purchase.
 A high CVR means users are satisfied with the page.